sujit-khanna/sujit-khanna.github.io/_posts/2020-9-14-Synthetic-Prices.md

     stochastic_vol_model = make_stochastic_volatility_model(spy_df)

 It is generally a good practice to visualize the samples from the priors and compare it to the actual data.
-For faster convergence, it's necessary that we choose appropriate priors and their corresponding parameters.
+For faster convergence, we must choose appropriate priors and their corresponding parameters.
 Misspecifying the model can either lead to delayed or no convergence.
-Looking at the visuals below, we can observe that priors do not seem to be initialized at a unrealistic starting point (neither too restrictive nor too loose).
+Looking at the visuals below, we can observe that priors do not seem to be initialized at an unrealistic starting point (neither too restrictive nor too loose)

 ### Sampling and Visualizing the Priors: